-extra on a filming set, Zhao developed a passion for acting.
+After being chosen to work as an extra on a filming set, Zhao developed a passion for acting.
 While studying at Beijing Film Academy, Zhao participated in various film projects.
 Zhao's breakout role as a leading actress was in Princess Pearl, a television series.
 In 1999, after Princess Pearl was broadcast, Zhao also began a singing career with her first album, Swallow.
 After her breakthrough, Zhao has been involved in numerous controversies about her personal and professional lives, including posing in a dress resembling a Japanese war flag.

-Romance in the Rain, a police officer named An Xin in Jade Goddess of Mercy, the playful Qu Ran in A Time to Love, and the gentle, intelligent Yao Mulan Moment in Peking.
+Throughout her career, Zhao has engaged herself in more varied roles, such as Lu Yiping in Romance in the Rain, a police officer named An Xin in Jade Goddess of Mercy, the playful Qu Ran in A Time to Love, and the gentle, intelligent Yao Mulan Moment in Peking.
 She has also remained active in her music, recording several albums since her debut in 1999.

 On August 6, 2009, Zhao Wei was elected the vice-president of Chinese Film Performance Art Academy.